vespa-cloud/vector-search/README.md

 ## Deploy to dev environment
-Vespa Cloud supports multiple different [environments](https://cloud.vespa.ai/en/reference/environments) and the following guides you through the process of deploying to `dev` for developing and testing of your vector search use case, to deploying to `perf` for performance validation and benchmarking, and finally to `prod` for high availability production serving.
+Vespa Cloud supports multiple different [environments](https://cloud.vespa.ai/en/reference/environments).
+The following guides you through:
+* Deploying to `dev` for developing and testing of your vector search use case
+* Deploying to `perf` for performance validation and benchmarking
+* Deploying to `prod` for high availability production serving

 Dev zone is where development happens, resources are downscaled to nodes with 2 v-cpu, 8GB of RAM and 50 GB of disk.
 A single node `dev` deployment can index up to about 1M 768 dimensional vectors.